MerveKucukzoroglu/sverigeloppis/README.md

 *Throughout the project development, GitHub projects is used.
 Click [here](https://github.com/MerveKucukzoroglu/sverigeloppis/projects/1) to view the process.*

 ### Wireframes
 Wireframes are the initial sketches of the application, but not the last.
 Over the coding process, the design and features have been upgraded and developed further to enhance user experience.
+Wireframes have been designed using [Balsamiq Wireframes](https://balsamiq.com/).

 <details>
 <summary>Each pages wireframes includes mobile(small screen), tablet(medium screen), desktop(large screens).</summary>